igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 Studying in two different institutions was unsustainable.
 Thankfully, it didn't last long.

-Most of my adult cousins were attending [Brigham Young University](https://www.byu.edu/) (BYU) at the time, and my parents thought I should too.
+Many of my older cousins were attending [Brigham Young University](https://www.byu.edu/) (BYU) at the time, and my parents thought I should too.
 At first, I resisted the idea, but they convinced me that going abroad would give me the best chance to succeed as a musician, and I acceded.

 While I was a student of UFPR and Belas, I also had to scramble to: